Information for Adults

 Exposure Prevention

-The good news is that simple prevention measures can keep you and your family safe from sources of lead in at work and from sources outside the home:
+The good news is that simple prevention measures can keep you and your family safe from sources of lead at work and from sources outside the home:

 • Never put leaded materials in your mouth